Aspen Journalism Staff

 Laurine Lassalle

-Laurine Lassalle is Aspen Journalism’s data desk editor, where she works to catalogue and analyze local public data.
-She also heads our our “Tracking the Curve” project, documenting COVID-19 in Pitkin, Eagle and Garfield counties.
+Laurine Lassalle is Aspen Journalism’s data desk editor, where she works to catalog and analyze local public data.
 She has a master’s degree in data and investigative journalism from UC Berkeley with an emphasis on environmental reporting.
 More by Laurine Lassalle

 Freelance Journalists